Gerard Croiset

-Biography
+Background

 Croiset was born in Laren, North Holland, in March 1909.
 He said he began to become aware of his gifts while a youth working for a watch repairer, and that on one occasion he held a ruler belonging to his employer and saw events which he related to his employer and which his employer confirmed were accurate.

 Early work

 After World War II, Croiset was sometimes consulted by Dutch police authorities for cases involving missing persons, or murder.
 On one occasion he was said to have examined the property of a murdered woman, and provided accurate information relating to her murder, and also gave the name of her murderer.
 The name matched a man who was being held in connection with the crime.
 He gained a reputation as a reliable consultant in the area of missing persons, and his fame extended beyond the Netherlands, as anecdotes about his abilities came to be discussed in other countries.
 He also gained a reputation as a psychic healer, and would allow people to visit him in his clinic for healing sessions.